haddocking/haddocking.github.io/education/HADDOCK24/LightDock-membrane-proteins/index.md

 ## 2. LightDock general concepts

 LightDock is a macromolecular docking software written in the Python programming language, designed as a framework for rapid prototyping and test of scientific hypothesis in structural biology.
-It was designed to be easy extensible by users and scalable for high-throughput computing (HTC).
-LightDock is capable of modeling backbone flexibility of molecules using anisotropic model networks ([ANM](https://en.wikipedia.org/wiki/Anisotropic_Network_Model)) and the energetic minimization is based on the [Glowworm Swarm Optimization](https://dx.doi.org/10.1007/978-3-319-51595-3) (GSO) algorithm.
+It was designed to be easily extensible by users and scalable for high-throughput computing (HTC).
+LightDock is capable of modeling backbone flexibility of molecules using anisotropic model networks ([ANM](https://en.wikipedia.org/wiki/Anisotropic_Network_Model){:target="_blank"}) and the energetic minimization is based on the [Glowworm Swarm Optimization](https://dx.doi.org/10.1007/978-3-319-51595-3){:target="_blank"} (GSO) algorithm.

 LightDock protocol is divided in two main steps: **setup** and **simulation**.
 On setup step, input PDB structures for receptor and ligand partners are parsed and prepared for the simulation.
 Moreover, a set of _swarms_ is arranged around the receptor surface.
 Each of these swarms represents an independent simulation in LightDock where a fixed number of agents, called _glowworms_, encodes for a possible receptor-ligand pose.
 During the simulation step, each of these glowworms will sample a given region of the energetic landscape depending on its neighboring glowworms.